picotech/picosdk-python-wrappers/README.md

 # PicoScope 6000 Series (A API) - MATLAB Generic Instrument Driver

-This MATLAB<sup>®</sup> Generic Instrument Driver allows you to acquire data from the PicoScope<sup>®</sup> 6000 Series Oscilloscopes and control built-in signal generator functionality.
+This MATLAB<sup>®</sup> Generic Instrument Driver allows you to acquire data from the PicoScope<sup>®</sup> 6000 Series oscilloscopes and control built-in signal generator functionality.
 The data could be processed in MATLAB using functions from Toolboxes such as [Signal Processing Toolbox](https://www.mathworks.com/products/signal.html).

 The driver has been created using Instrument Control Toolbox (TBC).